NZNoldor/NZOptouts/README.md

 # NZ Opt-outs

-In August 2019, I posted a list of preventable NZ annoyances to [reddit](https://www.reddit.com/r/newzealand/comments/ckg1i9/list_of_optouts_for_a_bunch_of_useless_and/) providing links and details of places where you can opt out of.
-A kindly fellow redditor reformatted the post into a .md file for me, converting it into this document.
+In August 2019, I created a list of preventable NZ annoyances to providing links and details of places where you can opt out of.

 If you know any additional opt-outs or corrections. please make a pull request.